One Day Trip to Florence from Rome | The Ultimate Guide

 Welcome to the oldest stone bridge in Europe and one of the most famous bridges in the world, Ponte Vecchio!

-The 14th-century bridge we see today is home to endless jewelry shops and even a secret passage, Vasari Corridor.
-The Vasari Corridor is a kilometer long and runs from Palazzo Vecchio through Uffizi, over Ponte Vecchio, ending into the Pitti Palace.
+The 14th-century bridge we see today is home to endless jewelry shops and even a secret passage, the Vasari Corridor.
+The Vasari Corridor is a kilometer long and runs from Palazzo Vecchio through Uffizi, over Ponte Vecchio, ending at the Pitti Palace.

-Note.
-After 8 years of renovations, the Vasari Corridor just opened back up in December 2024 – so make sure to include this secret path on your Florence itinerary!😍
+Note: After 8 years of renovations, the Vasari Corridor opened up again in December 2024 – so make sure to include this secret path on your Florence itinerary! 😍

 As an interesting fact, during World War II, the Germans were told to destroy every bridge in Florence.
-Gerhard Wolf, a German official who loved the bridge, insisted to Hitler for Ponte Vecchio to not be destroyed.
+Gerhard Wolf, a German official who loved the bridge, persuaded Hitler to spare the bridge.
 Gerhard’s action is the reason why this bridge still stands, and why his name is on a plaque at the start of Ponte Vecchio.

 When it comes to visiting the Ponte Vecchio, just know that it is quite crowded and the true magic of the bridge is witnessed by the adjacent bridges – such as Ponte Santa Trinità.